-Side projects are a good way to show your passion outside of work – it offers prospective employers a more rounded picture of who you are and what makes you tick.
+Side projects are an excellent way to show your passion outside of work – it offers prospective employers a more rounded picture of who you are and what makes you tick.

-Obviously projects that are closely associated to your choice of career show your passion for the industry.
+Projects closely associated with your career choice show your passion for the industry.
 It immediately tells an employer that you consider what you do to be more than just a job.
-That said, non-profession related side projects help when parallels can be drawn to the role, company or industry in which you’re looking to gain employment.
+That said, non-profession-related side projects help when parallels can be drawn to the role, company or industry in which you’re looking to gain employment.

-It’s also important to differentiate what may be viewed as a side project as opposed to conflicting interest.
+It’s also important to differentiate what may be viewed as a side project instead of conflicting interests.
 So be sure you present it in a way that it’s viewed as adding value.

-Website or app development, running tech meet-ups, gaming, robotics or other engineering-related projects are common among tech professionals, and all are viewed favourably by employers and recruiters.
-This kind of side hustle shows an individual’s desire to be immersed in technology, while also demonstrating their proactive approach to the industry they’re passionate about – something that’s always well regarded by prospective employers.
+Website or app development, running tech meet-ups, gaming, robotics or other engineering-related projects are standard among tech professionals.
+All are viewed favourably by employers and recruiters.
+This side hustle shows an individual’s desire to be immersed in technology.
+While also demonstrating their proactive approach to the industry they’re passionate about – something that’s always well regarded by prospective employers.